mkpankov/qake/README.md

 * Tracks header dependencies (of course) - when user changes a common header, they don't need to remember to `clean` or do anything unusual.
 They just type `qake`, and whatever needs update gets updated;
 * Uses GNU Make 4.0 internally and exposes it when needed - you can still pass custom flags to Make itself for debugging or any other purpose.

+## Disclaimer

+The project is in prototype stage and may or may not have significant limitations, including those making it unusable for a particular application.

+For one, current implementation of object and source files tracking uses full hashing of corresponding file, what decreases the performance significantly.

 ## Tour (and a tutorial)

 ### Define program build